touzet/pampa/README.md

  -  If the value is larger than 1, it is assumed to be in ppm (parts per million).
 In this case, recommended values are 50 for maldi TOF, and 5 for maldi FTICR.

-## PAMPA light
+## PAMPA LIGHT

+PAMPA LIGHT is
 This version takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
-The assignment utilizes marker peptides from representative species, which are compiled into peptide tables and taxonomies that are included with the code of the program, and ca, be invoked as  preset options for organisms choice.
+The assignment utilizes marker peptides from representative species, which are compiled into peptide tables and taxonomies that are included with the code of the program, and can be invoked as  preset options for organisms choice.

 ```
 usage: python3 pampa_light.py